ErinMorelli/em-beer-manager/README.txt

 == Changelog ==

 = 3.0.0 =
+* [NEW] Display Untappd ratings & check-ins for individual beers
+* [NEW] Associate an existing beer with an Untappd beer
-* [Labs] Import access to all of a brewery's Untappd beers, instead of just 15
+* [LABS] Import access to all of a brewery's Untappd beers, instead of just 15
-* [Labs] Fixed ID importing, which was throwing an incorrect error
+* [LABS] Fixed ID importing, which was throwing an incorrect error
 * Moved Untappd authentication out of Labs, available to all users, not just breweries
-* Associate an existing beer with an Untappd beer
 * Updated Untappd Check-ins widget to work with Untappd API
-* Display Untappd ratings & check-ins for individual beers

 = 2.1.6 =
 * Fixing WP REST API compatibility issue after 4.6.1 upgrade